ptomulik/rubygems-oval/README.md

 ##<a id="overview"></a>Overview

-Validate option hashes when passed to methods.
+Validate arguments and option hashes when passed to methods.

 [[Table of Contents](#table-of-contents)]

 ##<a id="module-description"></a>Module Description

-Using hashes to pass options to methods is a very common ruby practice.
-With **Oval** method authors may restrict callers to pass only declared options that meet requirements described in a hash declaration.
+This module implements simple to use data validators.
+It was initially thought to validate option hashes (so the name *Oval* stands for Options' Validator), but it appeared early that it's suitable to validate arbitrary parameters (variables).

-The shape of acceptable hashes is described by a simple grammar.
+The shape of acceptable data is described by a simple grammar.
 The validation is then carried out by a recursive-descent parser that matches the actual values provided by caller against [declarators](#declarators) that comprise the hash declaration.